 Our Family’s Favorite Plant-Based Protein:

-We are a Vega family.
-Vega is the leader in plant-based protein powders and was developed by Brendan Brazier, a champion triathlon athlete.
-Here’s why Vega is different…it actually tastes good!
-Chocolate, Vanilla, Mixed Berry, Mocha…all of the flavors are great.
+We are a Clean Green family.
+Clean Green Protein is the leader in plant-based protein powders and was developed by Geoff Palmer from Clean Machine.
+Geoff is a champion natual physique bodybuilder and a very dear friend of our family.
+Here’s why Clean Green Protein is different…it actually tastes good!
+The Vanilla Chai flavor is amazing!
 I use it every day.
 I love it.
 My kids love it.
 I drink it sometimes twice a day when I am heavy training.
-In fact, sometimes they make it themselves:
+In fact, sometimes my kids make it themselves!